The Best Coda Alternatives in 2026 (Docs Meet Databases)

 Teams that want one flexible workspace for docs, wikis, and light databases.

+Plenty of your business land on it after weighing the field.
 Notion is the go-to Coda alternative: beautiful docs, wikis, and databases in one connected workspace, plus AI and a massive community of templates.
 It's slightly less formula-heavy than Coda but more polished and popular — the default choice for most teams.

 Airtable